broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 [AWS Batch](https://aws.amazon.com/batch/) fundamentally is a service to allow batch jobs to run easily and efficiently.
 To use it effectively, however, you need to understand its own technical stack.
 To create a job, you need a "Job Queue".
-That job queue allows jobs to be scheduled onto one or more "Compte Environments".
+That job queue allows jobs to be scheduled onto one or more "Compute Environments".
 This can be managed through AWS Batch, but when AWS Batch sets up a compute environment, it's simply setting up an Elastic Container Service (ECS) Cluster.
 The ECS cluster, in turn is just a few managed CloudFormation templates, that is